 Whilst we endeavour to offer the best results possible there are certain factors you need to know and be aware of.

 You may ask why fillers can not be used.
-Standard fillers are not suitable for powder coating as they burn and/or can expand and fall away from the work, there are other high temperature fillers available but these are not used on unseen micro holes although can be used in some corrosion cases.
+Standard fillers are not suitable for powder coating as they burn and/or can expand and fall away from the work, there are other high-temperature fillers available but these are not used on unseen micro holes although they can be used in some corrosion cases.

 When outgassing occurs we are unable to offer any guarantees.

-Article below written by the The Powder Coating Institute explains this problem.
+The article below written by The Powder Coating Institute explains this problem.

-Outgassing describes the phenomena of entrapped gasses being released through a powder coating during the cure process.
+Outgassing describes the phenomena of entrapped gasses being released through a powder coating during the curing process.
 When this gas passes through the coating, it creates pinholes.
 These pinholes can provide a path for moisture or corrosive materials through the coating and to the substrate, causing coating failure.
-Furthermore, these holes can be unsightly on high quality appearance parts.
+Furthermore, these holes can be unsightly on high-quality appearance parts.

 Causes of Outgassing Outgassing can be attributed to the substrate material, a surface contaminant, or the powder itself.
 Following are the specifics:

-3. Coating Thickness: Outgassing can occur when some powder coatings are applied in a heavy film thickness in a single coat.
-In this case, gasses given off during the cure process are released through the outer surface of this coating causing pinholes in the surface.
-Some coating are more susceptible to this problems than others, like Pyramids and emissive Polyurethanes.
+3. Coating Thickness: Outgassing can occur when some powder coatings are applied in heavy film thicknesses in a single coat.
+In this case, gasses given off during the curing process are released through the outer surface of this coating causing pinholes in the surface.
+Some coating is more susceptible to these problems than others, like Pyramids and emissive Polyurethanes.

 Our Opening Times: